intel/gbs/docs/GBS.rst

  Prefer: package2

-About how to download and customize build config, please refer to gbs build usage page.
+To see how to download and customize build config, please refer to the gbs build usage page.

 Q: 'gbs build' fails to create an arm build env on Ubuntu 11.10

-A: This may be caused by qemu. 'qemu-user-static' has some issues with the ubuntu official repo, so please remove 'qemu-user-static' and install 'qemu-arm-static' from the Tizen tools repo.
+A: This may be caused by qemu. 'qemu-user-static' has some issues with the Ubuntu official repo.
+Remove 'qemu-user-static' and install 'qemu-arm-static' from the Tizen tools repo.
 You can use this command:

 ::